dsd2077/FeedBlockPlus/README.md

 - **CSS Selectors**: Precisely targets elements to be blocked
 - **MutationObserver**: Monitors dynamic page changes

-## Developer Documentation

-The configuration file is located at `config.js`.
-Each website's configuration includes:

-- `targets`: Array of CSS selectors to block
-- `extraCheck`: Optional additional JavaScript processing function

-To add new websites or modify existing rules, please edit the `SITE_CONFIG` object.

 ---

-*This extension aims to provide a better web browsing experience, reduce distracting content, and help users focus on important information.*
+_This extension aims to provide a better web browsing experience, reduce distracting content, and help users focus on important information._